clean-code-craft-tcq-2/assignments/exchange.md

 Check if you can understand the sender's interface.
 Check if it can run and generate output on the console.
 Enter your comments / questions / compliments.
 Focus on the code, not the person.

-Caution: These are public repos, so do not communicate personal information such as phone numbers, etc.
+Caution: These are public repos.
+Do not communicate personal information such as phone numbers, etc. in the comments.

-Do not wait for answers.
-Knowledge of the Sender's output-format is sufficient to develop the Receiver - you don't need to run the Sender till you reach the integration-phase.
+Do not wait for a response to your comments.
+The Sender's output-format is sufficient to develop the Receiver - you don't need to run the Sender till you reach the integration-phase.

 ## Phase-3: Check access

-Check if you have access to the repo you will take-over.
+Check if you have access to the new repo, which you take-over.

-Respond to the person who has reviewed your Sender.
+In your old repo, respond to the person who has reviewed your Sender.

 ## Phase-4: Develop the Receiver